gbif/ipt/Home.md

 #Welcome to the IPT wiki!

-Here you can find the [[IPT User Manual|IPT2ManualNotes.wiki]] plus other valuable resources.
-For a complete description of this project plus its uptake statistics, release history, and roadmap please visit the [IPT Website](http://www.gbif.org/ipt) instead.
+Here you can find the [[IPT User Manual|IPT2ManualNotes.wiki]] and a variety of other valuable resources.
+If you're searching for a more complete description of this project, its uptake statistics, release history, or roadmap, please visit the [IPT Website](http://www.gbif.org/ipt) instead.

 ####Acknowledgements